mavericzz/german-horse-racing/notebooks/analysis_benter_methods.md

     ## [1] 19.9

+Our strategy identified 919 potentially profitable bets and generated cumulative earnings of €19.90

 ## 4.3 Outperforming the Market vs. a few lucky Wins

+The cumulative earnings over the number of bets are plotted to assess the overall profitability and the pattern of wins and losses over the test period.

 ``` r
 # Calculate expected earnings for each bet (assuming 1 unit bet and 15% takeout)